flxkrmr/eec-iv-reader-arduino/README.md

 * Move buffer to class
 * Why does sync not end after fault code read?
 * How to read multiple fault codes?
+* Add buttons to select mode and restart reading